Which countries around the world will become the perfect destinations for international students in the years to come?

 Iran shows a tendency similar to that of Vietnam: 50,053 students go studying abroad while only 11,288 choose the country as a higher education destination.
 Most Iranians go to United States (8,368).
 Italy, Canada, Malaysia and Germany have around 3,000 Iranian students each.
 As a destination, Iran is most attractive to students from Afghanistan (9,033).

 The most popular choice abroad is Russia (35,106), which takes the biggest volume of the total of 48,875 outbound Kazakhstani students.
 At the same time, Kazakhstan also shows a lot of promise as a regional inbound mobility leader with 19,336 students from abroad deciding to study there.
 Those include Georgians (6,639), closely followed up by students from Uzbekistan (5,588), Russian Federation (1,644) and Turkmenistan (1,090).

 For a country its size, Bulgaria has a very good balance between students going abroad (24,625) and students coming in (11,282).
 Most Bulgarians choose education in Germany (6186) and the United Kingdom (6,051).
 The country typically hosts students from neighbouring Turkey (3,986) and Greece (2,515).

 Morocco’s relationship with France results in a very productive mobility experience: 23,617 out of the total of 38,599 outbound students choose France as their destination.
 No data was available on the total volume of inbound students Morocco receives, but hopefully some numbers will be revealed soon.

-In the upcoming year, each of these countries will be home to an ETN Focus Workshop.
+In the upcoming months, ETN Focus will organize agent fairs in some of these countries.
 We hope you will be interested in joining us in exploring the opportunities to collaborate with carefully selected qualified local agents and diversify your institution’s international student mix with talent from these countries.

 If you are interested in recruiting international students from less explored markets, check out our events.